La Cieneguilla Petroglyphs

 Most of the petroglyphs were etched by Keresan-speaking Puebloan people who lived in the area between the 13th and 17th centuries.

 The La Cieneguilla Petroglyphs is famous for the abundant number of hump-backed flute player images and a great variety of bird figures.
 Kokopelli is a fertility deity in many Southwest cultures.
 He is usually depicted as a humpbacked flute player.
 Kokopelli is one of the most easily recognized figures in the petroglyphs and pictographs in the Southwest.
-If you’ve spent significant time there, you almost certainly have seen him plaster on vehicles, Nalgenes, and just about anywhere else you can put a sticker.
+If you’ve spent significant time there, you almost certainly have seen him plastered on vehicles, Nalgenes, and just about anywhere else you can put a sticker.
 We have one on our cooler!

 Hiking to the La Cieneguilla Petroglyphs